 - Can the target be achieved with the available space?

-- Do the visitors see the call to action early enough?
+- Do the visitors see the call to action soon enough?

 Get to the point!

-Now you've set your secondary goal and given the users all the info you could fit into the limited space, you should explain your goal.
-The best place to do this is at the bottom of the page.
-You can highlight the most important information again, place the call to action or invite users to contact you with an image of yourself next to your contact details.
-Whatever your second target of your home page is, you can place it here ahead of your footer.
-Your start page is - as mentioned at the beginning - a landing page.
+Now that you have set your secondary goal and given the users all the information you can fit into the limited space, you should clarify your goal.
+This is best done at the end of site.
+As I said, you can highlight the most important information there, place the call to action or use your picture - next to your contact details - to invite users to contact you.
+Whatever your second target of site is: now you can place it before your footer.
+Your start page is - as mentioned before - a landing page.

-The footer can again function as a secondary navigation, perhaps if you want to offer more information there.
-Many visitors will also take a glance at your legal notice to assess whether you're a legitime business.
+The footer can also function as a secondary navigation, for example if you want to offer additional information there.
+Many people also like to look at your imprint to see if you are a reputable provider.
 But be careful!
 Too many elements in your footer can distract from your actual goal.
-If you include your newsletter registration here, for example, but only send one email a year - is this a worthwhile use of the space?
+For example, if there is a registration for the newsletter, but you only write a newsletter once a year, then this may be less effective.

 Think of your home page as a landing page.
 Give your visitors the feeling that they've landed on the right page.
 Reinforce this feeling with a target group-oriented address, chic design and authentic images.

-As you can see from the screenshots of the pages I've created in this guide, following my own advice didn't always lead to the desired result.
-So I'm really looking forward to you sharing new insights in the comments!
-Perhaps you've already found the perfect formula for your home page?
+As you can see from the pages I created (see screenshots) in this post, even my advice didn't always lead to the result I wanted.
+I'm happy to hear new insights from you, in the comments, for that very reason!
+Maybe you have found the perfect formula for your homepage?